-The massacre shocked the nation and led to a national restriction on high-capacity semi-automatic shotguns and rifles.
+The massacre shocked the nation and led to a federal restriction on high-capacity semi-automatic shotguns and rifles.

-Port Arthur remains an important part of Australia's modern history.
-As one of the country's best known historical sites, it receives over 250,000 visitors each year.
+Port Arthur remains an integral part of Australia's modern history.
+As one of the country's best-known historical sites, it receives over 250,000 visitors each year.

-A large amount of the state is world heritage
+A large amount of the state is a World Heritage Site.